andy-polhill/angular-casino-lights/README.md

 `<link href='http://fonts.googleapis.com/css?family=Raleway:900' rel='stylesheet' type='text/css'>`

+If using SASS include the provided scss file into your workflow, overriding any neccessary properties

+    $header-font-size:110px !default;
+    @import '../bower_components/angular-casino-lights/scss/_casino-lights.scss';

+If using CSS load the provided, css directly into your page.
+You will need to manually override any styles to control font/light size etc. The css in this module is mainly for guidance.

 Add the directive to the element which you would like to give a bit of casino action.

 `<h1 casino-lights text="CASINO">CASINO</h1>`